flyingmachine/brave-clojure-web/content/concurrency.md

-If Lady Gaga texts her interlocutor and then stands there with her phone in her hand, staring at the screen for a response, then you could say that the "read next text message" is blocking.
+If Lady Gaga texts her interlocutor and then stands there with her phone in her hand, staring at the screen for a response, then you could say that the "read next text message" operation is blocking.
 If, instead, she tucks her phone away so that she can drink until it alerts her by beeping or vibrating, then you could say she's handling the "read next text message" operation **asynchronously**.

-### Parallelism vs. Distribution

-It's important to distinguish parallelism from **distribution**.
-Distributed computing is a specialization of parallel computing where the processors don't reside in the same computer.
-It'd be like Lady Gaga asking Beyoncé, "Please text this guy while I drink."

-I'm going to use "parallel" only to refer to cohabitating processors.
-While there are Clojure libraries that aid distributed programming, this book only covers parallel programming.
-That said, the concepts you'll learn apply directly to distributed programming.
+### Concurrent Programmin, Parallel Programming

-"Concurrent programming" and "parallel programming" refer to how you decompose a task into parallelizable sub-tasks and the techniques you use manage the kinds of risks that arise when your program executes more than one task at the same time.
+"Concurrent programming" and "parallel programming" refer to how you decompose a task into parallelizable sub-tasks and the techniques you use to manage the kinds of risks that arise when your program executes more than one task at the same time.

 To better understand those risks and how Clojure help you avoid them,